 Whilst courts are concerned not to hamper a person’s ability to earn their livelihood, the courts have demonstrated that they will protect an employer’s interests where there is clear evidence of breach of reasonable provisions.
 It is generally helpful if the employer can demonstrate the extent of harm or potential harm which may be done to their business as a result of the breach.

 Generally, restraints on poaching other employees and clients are the easiest to enforce.
 Difficulties can arise where an employer wants to stop a former employee from conducting or working in a business in competition to their own.
 These restraints often involve a combination of a geographical restriction and a time restriction.
 Restraints which have only one combination or which are broadly based are likely to be difficult to enforce.
-Courts will not substitute what they think to be a reasonable restraint if one is not provided in the contract.
+Courts (in most states) will not substitute what they think to be a reasonable restraint if one is not provided in the contract.
 This is why contracts often contain cascading restraints which give a court a variety of combinations of restraint to choose from.
 For example, a geographical restraint might be expressed as being for 10, 20, 50, 100, 200 or more kilometres from the employer’s place of business and a time restraint might be expressed as being for 1 month, 2 months, 6 months or 1 year.
 Evidence will need to be available about each matter to be proven.
 The proper length of the restraint will also depend on evidence as to the length of time during which the former employee might affect the business of the company.

 Another issue is likely to be whether the former employee is actually in competition with the former employer or not.
 For example, if your old employer operates a business selling cardboard boxes and you start a business selling plastic boxes, the old employer may have problems enforcing the contract.